 Storytelling/Displaying & Selling Art

-I love anything related to food and ingredients including – food tourism, testing and illustrating recipes I find in old cookbooks, researching farmers/growers, cooks, bakers, brewers, winemakers, bartenders, and herbalists both present day and past, examining the language and images of food, showcasing my personal recipes, and discussing the historical and mythological stories behind plants and their usages.
+I love anything related to food and ingredients including – food tourism, testing and illustrating recipes I find in old cookbooks, food archaeology, researching farmers/growers, cooks, bakers, brewers, winemakers, bartenders, and herbalists both present day and past, examining the language and images of food, psychological issues with food, and discussing the historical and mythological stories behind plants and their usages.
 I share all these experiences via my blog.

 I am developing a journal/sketchbook for food lovers who want to find a framework to explore their experiences with food and ingredients.